adammjacobs/workshopTenant/README.md

 See https://help.qlik.com/en-US/cloud-services/Subsystems/Hub/Content/Sense_Hub/Admin/mc-create-oauth-client.htm for more details on creating and managing OAuth clients.

 ## Running the "Set Up Tenant" Automation
-This automation will configure your spaces, assign your admins special privileges to those spaces, and install all the automations needed to easily maintain your tenant.
-This can also be used to check for updated automations, with the option to update or keep the existing automation.
+This automation will configure your spaces, assign your admins special privileges to those spaces, install all the automations needed to easily maintain your tenant, install default data files for workshops, and provide you the option to automatically install default workshop applications.
+This can also be used to check for updated automations/apps, with the option to update or keep the existing automation/apps.
 This is designed to be run manually as needed, either for initial set up or to check for updates.
 Take the following steps to install the set up automation:
 1) Download the "Set Up Tenant_v3.json"
 2) As the user who will be the tenant admin, create a new automation and choose the "Blank" template
 3) Name that automation "Set Up Tenant_v3" and click Save